Last Updated on February 28, 2022 by Rat Race Running

 For many of us, it feels like we don’t have enough time in a day.
-We wake up, we go to work, we go home, then we go to sleep.
+We wake up.
+We go to work.
+We go home, and then we go to sleep.

 However, while we’re complaining that we are too busy to do anything productive, we also spend a lot of time watching a K-Drama episode or binge on YouTube.
 Worse, we mindlessly scroll through social media for 15 minutes at a time throughout the day.